“It doesn’t matter how many times you fail, you only have to be right once.”

 The Evolving Workplace As An Opportunity For New Employees

 Changing workplaces is happening far more rapidly than ever before.
-Those days of staying at the job for 40 years seems prehistoric now.
+Those days of staying at the job for 40 years seem prehistoric now.
 The work environment is different as well.
 Thanks to digital technology, robots may eliminate some jobs, while other areas are emerging in digital marketing, artificial intelligence, software architects, and robotic engineering.
-These emerging areas may create more jobs and be a good opportunity for tech savvy Gen Zers entering the workforce now.
+These emerging areas may create more jobs and be a good opportunity for tech-savvy Gen Zers entering the workforce now.

 Employability is a moving target.
 You need to stay fresh and up-to-date in your field.
 Keep abreast of upcoming developments in your company and industry.
 Make yourself invaluable by accepting challenges in your department or a neighboring one.
 Seize every opportunity that adds skills, knowledge, and recognition of your abilities.

 Adopting new skillsets will make you more valuable.
 Business leaders point to growing needs in their companies that remain unfilled because they can’t find the right candidates for specific skillsets.
 They refer to soft skills–interpersonal communication, initiative, problem-solving, critical thinking, collaboration with others in an organization.

 Developing soft skills in school and at work makes you an attractive candidate.
 With the rapidly changing landscape, employers recognize that prospective hires may lack the experience needed.
 Therefore, they are seeking potential over performance.
 Adapting some of these skills is a massive opportunity for young people in college, those newly entering the workforce, or people willing to adopt new skills.

 Business leaders are seeking young people with soft skills to serve in their companies.
 It has become clear that companies are more open to looking for personal and academic characteristics with less experience than they had been in the past.
 The workplace needs to change to fit the macroenvironment that is digital, connected, and global.